How To Make Cinnamon Sugar (Ratio & Recipe)

 Store cinnamon sugar in a sealed glass mason jar or jar with an airtight lid.

 You can store it in your pantry up to the date of use of the sugar used in the recipe.
 It means that if the shelf time of your sugar is one year, your cinnamon sugar mix will also last a year.

 For extra flavors, you can also add cinnamon sticks to the jar.

 How To Use Cinnamon Sugar

-- Cinnamon rolls like in my keto cinnamon roll recipe
+- Cinnamon rolls like in my healthy cinnamon roll recipe.

-- French toast – try my keto french toast sticks if you like.
+- French toast – with cinnamon butter to make cinnamon sugar toast.
+Try my keto French toast sticks if you like.

 - Cinnamon coffee cake – try my healthy almond flour cinnamon coffee cake.

 - Coffee – to flavor and sweetened your latte